markvilar/pineapple/README.md

 - A ZED remote control application as well as a ZED node.

 ## CMake configuration and building
-To build the Sennet ZED moduel, first configure CMake by setting source and build directory:
+To build the Sennet ZED module, first configure CMake by setting source and build directory:
 ```
 cmake -S . -B build
 ```